 Western feminists, for over half a century, have argued that gender itself has been the fundamental agent of women’s oppression.
 The solution often claimed, is to establish a matriarchy.
 But very few understand what a matriarchy really is.

 Where society was based on forms of meritocracy — often on the power to make financial profit — artificial barriers that might exist in less fluid societies could be broken down by women excelling and so they could rise in the culture.

-In order to compete and succeed, women had to become adept at playing a game that men had devised.
-Men did not do this out of spite.
 For thousands of years and probably since the evolution of our species, humans lived in societies that were divided into two groups.
 These are the ‘Men’ or ‘Away’ group who were nominally the hunters but more importantly the protectors, and the ‘Not-Men’ or ‘Home’ group, made up of women, children, elderly men and those males who either did not wish to or were not allowed to join the ‘Away’ group.

-So the division of society on sex-based lines is not unique at all to humans.
+So the division of society on sex-based lines is not unique to humans.
 In fact it is a widespread rule.
 The principal difference in humans, from lions, for example, is that the males are not solitary.
 They form a group, the Away group.

 This model, of the ‘two-group’ society, is the evolved way for humans to live; yet in the West we have set out on an experiment to destroy this.